 The Pullman Timi Ama is a stunning hotel, which offers uninterrupted sea views over the Bay of Villasimius.
 It is located only a few minutes walk away from the beach and also a natural salt lagoon, which guests can often spot flamingos!

 Chia Laguna Resort is a perfect choice for both couples and families.
 With four hotels set within an expansive resort, you can be sure of a wonderful holiday with something for everyone.
-The resort sits at the foot of the mountains in South Sardinia, close to some of the most picturesque beaches on the island, where a seemingly-endless stretch of white sand leads to crystal-clear waters.
+The resort sits at the foot of the mountains in South Sardinia, close to some of the most picturesque beaches on the island.

 Escape to the sun-kissed coast of Eastern Sicily with its olive trees and vineyards, bronze-gold sands, picturesque pebble beaches and inviting seas and you’ll find everything you could want.
 Still fairly unspoilt, it’s the perfect place to chill out with your favourite flavour of gelato ice cream, or enjoy Sicilian and Mediterranean cuisine while dining al fresco, with a glass of fine Italian wine or Prosecco.
 You’ll feel a world away from everyday life and are sure to forget your cares.